 Live the story.
 As the resurrection story moves from darkness into light, remember the times you were sunk in your own despair, feeling cut off from all that was important to you, and how encountering the risen Christ has brought you back into light, and life.
-I'm sure we can recall the many times when we were confused, adrift and questioning, seeking to find faith even as Christ stood right beside us.
+I'm sure most if not all of us can recall the many times when we have been confused, adrift and questioning, seeking to find faith even as Christ stood right beside us.
 Blessed are you if you can identify and remember that moment when you heard Christ call you by name, and so much came clear, and God's grace flooded into your life.
 Blessed are we all as we realize the wondrous gift of new life in Christ, freely offered to us.

-And just as this magnificent and divine story didn't end there at the tomb, but went on with Mary being instructed to "go, tell the others", the story continues also for us as we live it.
+And then, the "bottom line" - Mary is instructed to "go, tell the others" - and she does.
+That's the bottom line of this drama of grace.
 We, like Mary, are also commanded to "go, tell the others", to proclaim to them by our very lives the joy that we have found in encountering the risen Christ.
 Like Mary Magdalene, and the other disciples, we won't always be running with breathless excitement - there will be times when it seems like hard slogging, just as it was for them as they continued to spread the message of God's redeeming love sealed in the new covenant of Christ's blood to the whole world.
 Some days we find it grueling to do that just in our little corner of the kingdom.
 But the message is about living, and living in and with the risen Christ, and it is his presence with us, supporting and uplifting us with his Holy Spirit, that gives us not just the strength but also the joy to continue going and telling the others.

-On this glorious Easter Sunday morning, we hear once again the marvelous story of the resurrection, the rising again from death of Jesus as the Christ, and we are reminded again that this is the story of God's grace, God's forgiveness: it is not about revenge, about punishment, about death, but is about living, about redemption, about new and abundant and rich and joyous life with, and in, Christ, to whom, Father, Son and Holy Spirit, one God, we give all thanks and honour and praise.
+On this glorious Easter Sunday morning, we hear once again the marvelous story of the resurrection, the rising again from death of Jesus as the Christ, and we are reminded again that this is the story of God's grace, God's forgiveness: it is not about darkness, about punishment, about death, this profound story is about living, about redemption, about new and abundant and rich and joyous life with, and in, Christ - to whom, Father, Son and Holy Spirit, one God, we give all thanks and honour and praise.